-(2) As to any amount poid into court deposited pursuant to Chapter 3 (commencing with Section 1254 1270.01) of Title 7.1, the date of such payment deposit.
+- (2) As to any amount deposited pursuant to Section 1269.05, the date of such deposit. - (3) As to any amount paid into court deposited pursuant to Chapter 3 (commencing with Section 1254 1270.01) of Title 7.1, the date of such payment deposit.

-(4) As to any amount paid to the person entitled thereto,

-the date of such payment.
+(3) (4) As to any amount paid to the person entitled thereto, the date of such payment.

-(4) If the full amount the defendant is then entitled to reader of the between and in the emister darker proceeds ing together with the field amount of the interest then the thereon is paid into court for the defendant after entry of judgment, the date of such payment.
+(4) If the full amount the defendant is then entitled to receive as faully determined in the eminent domain proceeding together with the full amount of the interest then due there on is paid into court for the defendant after entry of judgment, the date of such payment.